A. Ramachandran: Career

-In 1957, he obtained his master's degree in Malayalam literature, but art had remained a continuing interest since childhood.
-He joined Kala Bhavan, Santiniketan and completed his education in art in 1961 studying under masters like Ramkinkar Baij, and Benode Behari Mukherjee.
-Between 1961 and 1964, he did his doctoral thesis on Kerala mural painting.
-By the mid-60s, he had moved to Delhi and in 1965 he joined Jamia Millia Islamia as a lecturer in art education.
-Later, he became a professor in the same department and was attached to the university until his voluntary retirement in 1992.
-In 1991, he was appointed honorary chairman of Kerala Lalithakala Akademi, and in 2005 became Professor Emeritus at Jamia Millia Islamia University.
-In October 2025 the A. Ramachandran Museum was inaugurated at the Sree Narayana Guru Cultural Complex in Kollam, Kerala.
+In 1957 Ramachandran obtained his master's degree in Malayalam literature, but art had been his abiding interest since childhood.
+He joined Kala Bhavan, Santiniketan and completed his education in art in 1961, studying under Ramkinkar Baij and Benode Behari Mukherjee.
+Between 1961 and 1964 he worked on his doctoral thesis on Kerala mural painting.
+In 1964 he moved to Delhi, and joined the Kumar Gallery as an artist.
+In 1965 he started lecturing in art education at Jamia Millia Islamia.
+With Paramjit Singh and other colleagues he built up the institution into one that offered Bachelor's and Master's programs in Fine Arts.
+Later he became a professor in the department.
+He remained connected to the university until he took voluntary retirement in 1992 to devote more of his time to his artistic creations.